stackbit-projects/megan-mccan-69a34/content/pages/index.md

           sure the right information is communicated throughout your documentation, pamphlets, manuals and technical documents.
         actions:
-          - label: See Past Work
+          - label: Get in touch
             url: /faq
             style: primary
             has_icon: true